 Hiring Administrators should move candidates through the job offer and hiring process.

 All employment offers are contingent upon verification of the information that the candidate provided during the assessment and selection process, and passing appropriate criminal and other background checks as needed, as well as employment verifications [(Employment Eligibility Verification (I-9)].

+If the criminal background check (CBC) or reference check process cannot be completed before an offer is made, the appointment letter shall state that the offer will be withdrawn, or the employment terminated if the individual’s CBC or reference results are unacceptable.
+The following statement shall be used in such an appointment letter:

+“This offer of employment is conditional pending the results of a criminal background check and the reference check process.
+If the results are unacceptable, the offer will be withdrawn or, if you have started employment, your employment will be terminated.”

 The hiring unit can negotiate within the terms of the vacancy announcement (e.g., salary, FTE and title range).
 Hiring managers must make employment offers in accordance with the policies and procedures established by their department or division.